 While easy in principle, there are a few steps to remember – see below for details!

 Time needed: 10 minutes

 How to synchronize your forked and local repositories with the original one on GitHub?

 Open Git Bash or similar command prompt with git executable available.
 Shouldn’t really matter what your terminal or command prompt is called as long as git executable is added to your PATH.

 - Change the current working directory to your local project.

 Now we’ll change the current working directory to be your project folder.
 This can be done by running the following command:

 - Change to your desired branch

-- You’ll probably want to merge to your master – so make sure your branch is “master”.
+Changing to our default/compare branch is going to be our next hurdle.
+You’ll probably want to merge to your main or master – so make sure it’s checked out!

 git checkout [branch_name]